 - Activity Log

 Transfer the balances from your previous accounting system so DEAR can seamlessly continue recording your transactions.
+If you have transactions in DEAR dated prior to the conversion date, they will not be disregarded.

 - Navigate to Settings → Reference Books → Financials → Opening Balances.